litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-partition.md

 ```
 ### Target Specific Pod(s)

 The network partition experiment interrupt traffic for all the extranal pods by default.
-The access to/from specific pod(s) can be aloowed via providing pod labels inside `POD_SELECTOR` ENV.
+The access to/from specific pod(s) can be allowed via providing pod labels inside `POD_SELECTOR` ENV.

 Use the following example to tune this: